Tween Bridge Wind Farm Community Benefits Fund

 If you require any help with your application then please do not hesitate to get in touch with our grants team by following the contact information below.

-Please apply by Tuesday 4th April for your application to be considered at the next decision panel.
+Please apply by Tuesday 4th July for your application to be considered by the next decision panel.